srikanthp1/S12/README.md

 * dataloader.py contains dataloaders which downloads and gives dataloaders.
 * find_LR.py contains a function which fetches max_lr we can use for onecyclelr
 * one_cycle_lr returns us one_cycle scheduler
-* model.py has model classes and other related functions
+* model.py has model classes
 * utils.py has some graph functions and others
+* everything is moved to main.py. so running main.py should be enough to get training started

 ## Results

 ### Train accuracy

-* after 24 epochs
+* after 20 epochs

 * 91.65%